jacksonjunelee/Wiki.r/wiki.md

   for a document, so I can appreciate its evolution
 - As a user, I want to be able to see a single version of the document, so I can inspect a document's snapshot in time in detail

+  - As a user, I want to be able to delete a wiki document, so I can remove all traces of an inappropriate document
+    As a user, I want to be able to edit an author's information, so I can update my information
+      - As a user, I want to be able to see a single version of the document, so I can inspect a document's snapshot in time in detail

 ---